Smooth Google migration

 Licensing model Fragmented: per-user + per-GB add-ons across workloads.
 Flat annual pricing with unlimited users and data; workloads and features vary by plan.
 Per-workload/per-item licensing Subscription-based licensing with tiered plans and feature sets.

 Migration reporting and validation Limited; no end-to-end migration assessment or validation.
 Comprehensive reporting across the migration lifecycle between tenants: Pre-migration planning, in-progress monitoring, and post-migration validation.
-Progress tracking only; minimal assessment/validation post-migration.
+Progress tracking and post-migration validation; minimal assessment.
 Built-in discovery, assessment, and detailed migration dashboards.

 Ease of use and execution Requires a lot of manual effort, with migration capabilities spread across services and PowerShell.
 Offers a user-friendly, unified interface, automapping, targeted re-runs via incremental copy, and a manageable workflow for any team size.
 Easy to use with a unified interface; workload complexity varies by scenario.
-Complex; best for large or regulated environments with dedicated resources.
+Complex; For mergers, acquisitions, or tenant consolidations with dedicated resources.

 Ensuring a smooth tenant-to-tenant migration and ongoing tenant health